RobertCPatrona/App1-React_Native/README.md

 ## App1-React_Native

-#### User authentication is done with Firebase and the Database with SQLite.
+#### User Authentication is done with Firebase and the Database with SQLite.

 #### Pre existing credetials.
 Can be used directly:
 Normal user:

 Email: user1@gmail.com

 Password: user1pass

 Admin (only this one)

 Email: admin@gmail.com

 Password: adminpass

 #### Main page